 Public Theology Certificate Program

 For the first time, the American Baptist Seminary of the West, in partnership with the PICO National Network, is launching a Public Theology Certificate Program focused on societal issues this summer.
+The ABSW/PICO partnership for the creation of a program in Public Theology has been made possible by a generous grant from the Henry Luce Foundation.

 The 5-course 18-month certificate program is designed to fill the gap between what current seminary curriculum offers and the need for faith-based community leaders to bring their spiritual perspective to the most pressing issues of the day.
 Classes will cover issues ranging from morality and society to community organizing.
 Participants will also be expected to participate in a placement at a community organization working to expand opportunities for justice.